Alexa Skills do more than operate your lights, they can also help you control security systems in your home — particularly those you install yourself.

 You can run Abode through your Amazon Echo with Alexa skills.

 Abode is a DIY installed system that you can monitor yourself or use its professional monitoring plans.
-Abode Smart Home Skill was released in May 2017, though they have had the Abode Security Skill out since April 2016 only for security functions.
-The Abode Smart Home Skill can control lights, switches, dimmers, and even lock your smart locks.
-More features are being added all the time.
-This skill will disarm the security system with an extra pin code.
-Self-monitoring is free, but optional cellular backup costs $10 a month, and security monitoring costs $30 a month, though you will pay less if you sign up for an annual plan.
-If you are monitoring yourself, you can add an optional on-demand pro-monitoring plan for 3 to 7 days for a fee.
+Abode's Alexa Skill was released in May 2017 and has very high reviews.
+With the Alexa Skill, Abode users can control lights, switches, dimmers, and even lock your smart locks.
+This skill will also disarm the security system with an extra pin code.
+Self-monitoring is free, but optional cellular backup costs $7 a month, and security monitoring costs $17 a month, though you will pay less if you sign up for an annual plan.

-Options for controlling your security system through the Amazon Echo and Echo Dot are coming on line all the time.
+Options for controlling your security system through the Amazon Echo, Echo Show and Echo Dot are coming on line all the time.
 Many of them are still working the bugs out, but when you add together all the other functions Alexa can do for you, it is really nice to integrate security as well.
-These days, Alexa is becoming the personal assistant we wish we all had.

 Visit GearBrain's What Works with Amazon Alexa to see the connected devices that work with Amazon Echo and Alexa enabled devices.